How To Build A Beautiful Stone Garden Pond In 8 Simple Steps

 Step 2 - Choose your perfect pond edging stones

 Before digging a trench for your pond, first decide on which decorative aggregates you will use to create your pond border.
 You aren’t just restricted to one colour or size.
-There are so many beautiful garden stones to choose from to match your vision; from stylish slate chippings and paddlestones to lovely rounded cobbles to slate rockery and striking boulders.
+There are so many beautiful garden stones to choose from to match your vision; from stylish slate chippings and paddlestones to lovely rounded cobbles, to slate rockery and striking boulders.

 Pond paddlestones